 How credible and durable are China's commitments?

 China is the world’s largest emitter.
 A Paris aligned pathway is impossible without China’s full commitment.
 Policy progress has been palpable in recent years along with notable targets to achieve net zero by 2060.
 However, uncertainties remain about whether party leaders have the commitment to maintain decarbonisation if it starts to conflict with other domestic priorities.

 For our full analysis, download the China report below.

 We have conducted Credibility and Durability assessments for the four major global emitters.
-Read our analysis for the US or India.
+Read our analysis for the US, the EU or India.